alrevuelta/cONNXr/docs/source/operator_status.md

-# 04 Onnx Operator Status
+# Onnx Operator Status

+## Onnx Operator Status

+This will be generated using the tests as reference.

 [not_implemented]: https://img.shields.io/badge/status-not_implemented-red.svg "not implemented"
 [stubbed]: https://img.shields.io/badge/status-stubbed-yellow.svg?logoWidth=50 "stubbed"